 So if you have a strong opinion on the best foot-strike pattern, please take a step back and consider what’s actually going on under the hood.
 If this debate is ultimately about solving injuries and improving running performance, we have to care more about these deeper issues.
 Otherwise our opinions, research, and perspective on the heel striking vs forefoot striking debate may continue to miss the point.

-What hidden dysfunction have you found that’s contributed to your aches and pains when running?
 What are your thoughts on the best foot-strike pattern?
-I’d love to hear about your experiences below!
+I’d love to hear your experiences below!